France 2030 - PREZODE | Prevention strategies to address the emergence of zoonotic diseases

 • France 2030 reflects a dual ambition: to transform key sectors of our economy (energy, automotive industry, aeronautics and space) long term through technological innovation, and position France not just as a player but as a leader in the world of the future.
 From fundamental research through the emergence of ideas to the production of a new product or service, France 2030 supports the entire life cycle of innovations, right up to their industrialisation.

-• Its scope is unprecedented: 54 billion euros will be invested to ensure that our firms, universities and research organisations achieve successful transition in these strategic sectors.
-The aim is to enable them to address the ecological and attractiveness challenges of tomorrow's world, and nurture the future champions of our sectors of excellence.
-France 2030 is defined by two transverse objectives consisting in devoting 50% of its expenditure to decarbonising the economy, and 50% to emerging players that produce innovations without environmentally harmful spending (in the sense of the Do No Significant Harm principle).
+• France 2030 is unprecedented in its scale: €54 billion is being invested so that our businesses, our schools, our universities and our research organizations fully succeed with their transitions in these strategic sectors.
+The challenge is to enable them to respond in a competitive way to the world’s future ecological and attractiveness challenges, and to showcase the future champions of our sectors of excellence.
+France 2030 is defined by two overarching objectives, which will see 50% of expenses given over to the decarbonization of the economy, and 50% to emerging key players, those at the forefront of innovation, without neglecting the environment (in the sense of the “Do No Significant Harm” principle).

 Full team list